MaxVandenbussche/Marlin-Shapeoko-CNC/README.md

 Excerp:
 -------
 This code is almost the same as the original marlin code, but it has some features, added, removed or tweaked.
 This code is tailored to be used with an Shapeoko CNC router.
-This code will work out of the box with the folling hardware:
+This code should work out of the box with the folling hardware:
  - Arduino Mega (AtMega 1280)
  - RAMPS 1.4 Shield
  - DRV8825 stepper motor driver carrier, high current